-The Code sets out general obligations about the standards of conduct expected of Members and co-opted members of the authority, together with provisions about registering and declaring interests.
+The Code sets out general obligations about the standards of conduct expected of Members and co-opted Members of the Authority, together with provisions about registering and declaring interests.
 It has been adopted under section 27 of the Localism Act 2011 by the Authority on 20th May 2021.

-The LGA Model Code is to be reviewed annually and is supported by Guidance to be issued mid - 2021.
+The LGA Model Code is to be reviewed annually.